Westfield Chatswood: 1980s: opening

-Westfield Chatswood opened on 30 January 1986 and is the second major shopping centre to be built in Chatswood with the first being Chatswood Chase in 1983 and Wallace Way and Lemon Grove in the 1980s.
-The centre was located next to the free standing Grace Bros store that opened in 1961 and featured Target (which was originally located at Wallace Way until 1986) and Coles New World.
+Westfield Shoppingtown Chatswood opened on 10 November 1987 and is the second major shopping centre to be built in Chatswood with the first being Chatswood Chase which opened in 1983 and Wallace Way and Lemon Grove in the 1980s.
+The $100 million centre was the 27th shopping town the Westfield Holdings Ltd has developed.

+Westfield Shoppingtown Chatswood was located next to the free standing Grace Bros store which opened in 1961 and featured Target (which was originally located at Wallace Way until 1986), Coles New World, Franklins supermarket and 120 speciality stores.

 1990s: redevelopment

+In early 1994 Rebel Sport opened its "Superstore" on level 5 opposite Toys "R" Us.

 In February 1996 Westfield Trust purchased a half share in the Grace Bros development site from Coles Myer for $42.5 million with plans to incorporate it into a future redevelopment.

 On 30 August 1996 $154 million redevelopment proposal from Westfield Trust to redevelop of part of the Grace Bros site and incorporate it into the existing centre was approved by Willoughby City Council.
 The new Grace Bros would be built into a new four-level department store on the former car park behind the existing store on Victoria Avenue.
-The redevelopment would add an eight-screen cinema complex, 127 speciality stores together with the existing Target, Franklins, Rebel Sport, Toys "R" Us and 150 speciality stores alongside the once completed Grace Bros department store.
+The redevelopment would add in a new entertainment, leisure and lifestyle concept known as 'The Street' which would feature an eight-screen cinema complex.
+Once the redevelopment is completed,127 speciality stores would be added together with the existing Target, Franklins, Rebel Sport, Toys "R" Us and 150 speciality stores alongside the Grace Bros department store.
 This would bring the total number of stores to 285 and the total floor area to 75,000m².

 Work began on the $205 million redevelopment in February 1997.
-The first stage of the redevelopment was opened in November 1999 with the opening of the four-level Grace Bros department store, Coles supermarket on level 2, The Street (youth fashion) precinct and 127 speciality stores.
+The first stage of the redevelopment was opened in November 1999 with the opening of the four-level Grace Bros department store, Coles supermarket on level 2, The Street precinct and 127 speciality stores.

 21st Century

 2000s

 The final works of the $205 million redevelopment were completed in 2000 with the opening of restaurants on level 6 and outside on level 3 in March.
 The six-screen Hoyts cinema complex on level 7 opened in May 2000.
 The opening of Hoyts inside Westfield did not impact the trade of the nearby existing Hoyts cinema inside Mandarin Centre.

+In June 2001 the Franklins supermarket chain was offered for sale.
+The Westfield Shoppingtown Chatswood store was one of the 67 stores that were acquired by Woolworths.
+As a result of the sale, Woolworths closed that Franklins store and due to its small size, it was rebranded as Food For Less.

 In late 2005, JB Hi-Fi opened its store on level 5 next to Toys "R" Us.

-In 2008 Aldi opened its store on the space vacated by Food For Less.
+In May 2008, Aldi opened its store on the space vacated by Food For Less.

 2010s

-Spanish clothing retailer Zara opened its store on 13 February 2014.
+Spanish clothing retailer Zara opened its two-level 1300m² store on level 4 and 5 on 13 February 2014.

-In July 2014, as part of a restructure of the Westfield Group, it came under the control of the Scentre Group.

-In 2015 a $110 million upgrade to Westfield Chatswood commenced, with the centre increased from 77,000sqm to 80,000sqm of gross lettable area.
-The redevelopment was completed in November 2015 with H&M (opened on the space vacated by Toys "R" Us), Uniqlo, Mecca Maxima and a new relocated Rebel Sport all opened on 18 February 2016.